Get

 Featured Breeds: Husky

-Despite Balto’s renown, many knew another dog, Togo, as having the most challenging section of the relay and being the ultimate lynchpin in the operation.
-Appropriately enough, he received his due credit in the 2019 live-action film Togo starring Willem Dafoe.
+Despite Balto’s renown, many knew that another dog, Togo, had the most challenging section of the relay and was the ultimate lynchpin in the operation.
+He finally received his due credit in the 2019 live-action film “Togo,” starring Willem Dafoe.

 12. Turner and Hooch